by Chris Ching

 What To Learn

-Now that you have the core fundamentals of iOS development down, it’s time to continue your learning!
+Now that you have the core fundamentals of iOS development down, it’s time to continue your App Journey!

-The best thing you can do right now is to complete as many simple app tutorials as you can.
+The best thing you can do right now is to complete as many of the One Day Builds as you can.
+You’ll find a list of these on the next page.

 With each one you do, I guarantee that it’ll expand your skillset, expose you to new iOS SDK features, teach you new ways to architect apps and train your coding and debugging skills.